Keyboard shortcuts

 test

-// call function square with parameter 2 and store result in s
+// call function -2 and store result in x

 // check value